-Note: As you can see in the table above, not all manufacturers release weight range information.
+Note: As you can see in the table above, not all manufacturers release weight range information and they don’t take height into account at all.
 There are tables further down this post which should help you to get a good idea of the best size for your height and weight.

 The ability level of the rider can also influence the length of the board.
 This is pretty easy though.
 Generally speaking if you are a beginner then go with a shorter board (3-5cm shorter).
 Anyone intermediate and up should not take ability level into account when determining length.

 A longer board is more difficult to control.
 Therefore beginners are often recommended to choose a slightly shorter board than a more advanced rider might go with.

 Besides influencing factors such as flex of board, set back of stance etc, the rider’s style can also influence the length of board that he/she chooses to ride.